HYENA-007-CYBER/ros2_humble_notes/README_WEEK_4.md

 # Detection Methods Comparison – OpenCV vs YOLOv5

-During the Week 4 task focused on detecting an orange cone in a Gazebo simulation, two approaches were implemented and evaluated: one based on OpenCV with HSV (Hue, Saturation, Value) color masking, and the other using the YOLOv5 object detection model.
-Both methods had their benefits and limitations depending on the scenario and hardware used.
+During the fourth week of the project, I tried out two different methods to detect an orange cone in the Gazebo simulation environment.
+The first was a basic color-based approach using OpenCV and HSV (Hue, Saturation, Value) masking, and the second was a more advanced deep learning method using YOLOv5.
+Both had their own strengths and challenges, especially when it came to setup, performance, and accuracy on my system.
 ## OpenCV (HSV Color Masking)

 This method involved filtering the image by isolating orange hues using HSV (Hue, Saturation, Value) thresholding.
 A specific lower and upper HSV range was defined: